How to Soften Brown Sugar Technique

 This techinque is the fastest and easiest, but you will also need to use your softened brown sugar right away.
 It will go back to being a lump if you don’t get it right into the recipe!

-Then use one of these handy brown sugar savers.
-Soak them, set them in your container and you will never have this problem again!
+To give it even more longevity, use one of these handy brown sugar savers.
+Soak them in water, set them in your container, and you will never have this problem again!

 Here are more helpful tips and techniques for use in the kitchen!